Svetasv logo

 8 I will signal for them and gather them in.
 Surely I will redeem them; they will grow as they once grew.
 9 Though I scatter them among the peoples, yet in distant lands they will remember me.
 They and their children will survive, and they will return.
 10a I will bring them back from Egypt and gather them from Assyria.

 10b I will bring them to Gilead and Lebanon, for there will not be room enough for them.
-11 He will pass through the sea with affliction and strike the waves of the sea, and all the depths of the Nile will dry up.
+11 They will pass safely through the sea of distress, for the waves of the sea will be held back, and the bed of the waters will dry up.
 Assyria’s pride will be brought down and Egypt’s scepter will pass away.
 12 I will strengthen them in the Lord and they will walk in his name,” declares the Lord.

 From Christ's mission (26-30AD) to the Destruction of Jerusalem in 70AD (26AD–70AD) (Ch 9 Vs 9, Ch 10 Vs 1-5a, Ch 11 Vs 4-17)